mikehulluk/morphforge/doc/index.rst

 License
 --------

-Morphforge code is released under a BSD 2-clause license.
+Morphforge code and documentation is released under a BSD 2-clause license.
 You are welcome to use it for any purpose; fork and make changes, but if you have any code that the community might benefit from, please contribute it back!

-The morphforge documentation is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 2.0 UK: England & Wales License.